The Latest Global Shock From The Declining Predatory Empire

 China is by far Iran’s greatest oil customer (source: Kpler)

-The U.S. wants to kill three birds with one stone: reducing Iran’s oil revenues to trigger a domestic uprising and regime change, to undermine China’s industrial strength, and to expand its own oil production capacities.
-This approach also includes the introduction of sanctions against an international network responsible for the transportation of Iranian oil to China.
+The U.S. seeks to achieve three main goals: 1) reducing Iran’s oil revenues to incite domestic uprising and regime change 2) undermining China’s industrial power, and 3) expanding its own oil production capacities.
+This strategy includes sanctions against the international network responsible for transporting Iranian oil to China.

 The bullied one is determined to strike back at the Big Bully.
 (Bloomberg headline, 15 th February 2025)